top of page

 An ultrasound emitting ‘wand’ will be passed over your skin across the pain point or injury.
 We will apply ultrasound gel to your skin to reduce friction and allow for better transmission of the ultrasound waves.
 Despite the deep-tissue heat applied during the therapy, you typically will feel little or no heat at all.

 Therapeutic ultrasound has been shown to facilitate the body’s healing process at the most basic cellular level.
-Contact our office today to discuss whether therapeutic ultrasound may be beneficial to you on your road to recovery.
+Contact our office today to discuss whether therapeutic ultrasound may be beneficial to you on your road to recovery.ad to recovery.

 Cold Laser Therapy